Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/Communication_media_concepts.md

 ---
 title: "Communication  media "
 linkTitle: "CFTCOM - Communication media "
 weight: 240
----The CFTCOM object defines the communication media used by {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+--- The CFTCOM object defines the communication media used by {{< TransferCFT/axwayvariablesComponentShortName  >}}.
 You can define as many CFTCOM objects as needed.

 Related